Tulamechatronics/LaTeX_exploration/Tutorial Book/Readme.md

-# Use this book, you will mastery LaTex
+# Use these 2 books, you will mastery LaTex